BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Our Approach

 \subsubsection{Auxiliary Loss in Secondary Branch}

-Gradient vanishing problem is a common phenomena in deep neural networks (NN), where weights of the shallow layers are not updated sufficiently during backpropagation.
-With the presence of 12 Transformer encoders on top of the \textit{SemanticNet} sub-model, the layers of this sub-model certainly lie in a shallow position of a very deep NN.
-Although \textit{SemanticNet} constitutes a small initial portion of \textit{BSpell} network, this portion is responsible for word pattern learning, an important task of SC.
-In order to eliminate gradient vanishing problem of \textit{SemanticNet} and to turn it into an effective pattern based word level SC, we introduce an auxiliary loss based secondary branch in \textit{BSpell}.

-Each of the $n$ \textit{SemanticVecs} obtained from $n$ input words are passed parallelly on to a Softmax layer without any further modification.
-The outputs obtained from this branch are called auxiliary outputs.
-The outputs are probability vectors exactly similar to the main branch output.
-The impact of our auxiliary loss on weight update is as follows:

-$L_{Total}$ is the weighted total loss of \textit{BSpell} model.
+Gradient vanishing problem is a common phenomena in deep neural networks, where weights of the shallow layers are not updated sufficiently during backpropagation.
+With the presence of 12 Transformer encoders on top of the \textit{SemanticNet} sub-model, the layers of this sub-model certainly lie in a shallow position.
+Although \textit{SemanticNet} constitutes a small initial portion of \textit{BSpell}, this portion is responsible for word pattern learning, an important task of SC.
+In order to eliminate gradient vanishing problem of \textit{SemanticNet} and to turn it into an effective pattern based word level spell checker, we introduce an auxiliary loss based secondary branch in \textit{BSpell}.
+Each of the $n$ \textit{SemanticVecs} obtained from the $n$ input words are passed parallelly on to a Softmax layer without any further modification.
+The outputs obtained from this branch are probability vectors similar to the main branch output.
+The total loss of \textit{BSpell} can be expressed as: $L_{Total} = L_{Final} + \lambda \times L_{Auxiliary}$.
 We want our final loss to have greater impact on model weight update as it is associated with the final prediction made by \textit{BSpell}.
 Hence, we impose the constraint $0 < \lambda < 1$.
-As $\lambda$ gets closer to 0, the influence of $L_{Auxiliary}$ diminishes more and more on model weight update.

 This secondary branch of \textit{BSpell} does not have any Transformer encoders through which the input words can interact to produce context information.
-The prediction made from this branch is dependent solely on misspelled word pattern information extracted by \textit{SemanticNet}.
-This enables SemanticNet to learn more meaningful word representation.
+The prediction made from this branch is dependent solely on misspelled word pattern extracted by \textit{SemanticNet}.
+This enables \textit{SemanticNet} to learn more meaningful word representation.

-Auxiliary losses were first used in CNN architecture GoogleNet by \citet{googleNet}.
-Our motivation of reducing gradient vanishing problem through auxiliary loss is similar to GoogleNet.
-Our proposed auxiliary loss differs from GoogleNet in at least three ways.
-First, the main motivation of this loss is to facilitate independent learning of SemanticNet for word level correction.
-Second, the loss is imposed on multiple simultaneous predictions made by the model, it is not a single target prediction loss.
-Finally, The loss has been provided in the context of 1D CNN (sequence) instead of 2D CNN (image).